D1020 teams up with the Duke Of Edinburgh Award in a project to celebrate 100 years of the Rotary Foundation

 Over a quarter of UK companies look for a Duke of Edinburgh Award in applications for a job, above any other recognition programme.
 This project extends the benefits of the scheme to those who might not otherwise be able to take part.
 This might be for financial reasons, or because of disability or injury.

-The Duke of Edinburgh Award Scotland [DoE]will provide a list of Centres or Schools with the necessary range of resources to manage students with physical or other needs in each of the six Areas within our District.
+The Duke of Edinburgh Award Scotland [DoE] have provided a list of Centres or Schools with the necessary range of resources to manage students with physical or other needs in each of the six Areas within our District.

-The DoE is willing to set up a Liaison and Training Team so that the programme could be delivered within District.
-This figure of £630 assumes such a Team, supplying equipment for the candidates and supplying all the training for their Expedition.
+The DoE is setting up a Liaison and Training Team so that the programme can be delivered within District.
+This team will supply equipment for the candidates and all the training for their Expedition.

 The monetary cost of the project, after the training cost, is relatively low but the courses rely on the personal involvement of Rotarians as mentors and helpers.